FugginBeenus/grapefruit/README.md

 Boom!
 All synced up.
 Takes maybe 5min.

 **THIS APP CAN**
-- Import Apple Music playlists and match files with your local library to create the same playlist locally
+- Import Apple Music and Spotify playlists and match files with your local library to create the same playlist locally.
 - Use delta updating to only update what has changed in your library instead of having to sync your whole library.